Producing Open Source Software

 Why this book

 Karl Fogel has been writing Producing Open Source Software since 2005.
-He keeps revising it — the second edition shipped in 2023 and gets minor revisions still.
-It’s the working manual most current open-source maintainers reach for: the technical infrastructure layer, the social and political layer, the legal frame, and the day-to-day practice of leading volunteer contributors.
+The second edition shipped in 2023 and gets minor revisions still.
+It’s the working manual for the technical infrastructure layer, the social and political layer, the legal frame, and the day-to-day practice of leading volunteer contributors.

 What we built